-- If wanting to build the model from a supplied spreadsheet, select the file UIC E1-3 Analysis.xlsx located in the \<LUSAS Installation Folder>\Examples\Modeller directory. - Ensure an Element size of 2 is specified which will create elements of a maximum length of 2m in the LUSAS model. - Ensure that the Apply temperature and rail loads in same analysis option is not selected. - Ensure the Wait for solution option is selected and click the OK button.
+If wanting to build the model from a supplied spreadsheet, select the file UIC E1-3 Analysis.xlsx that was downloaded and placed in a folder of your choosing.

+- Ensure an Element size of 2 is specified which will create elements of a maximum length of 2m in the LUSAS model. - Ensure that the Apply temperature and rail loads in same analysis option is not selected. - Ensure the Wait for solution option is selected and click the OK button.